marzeq/chrome-passwords-csv-to-json/README.md

 # chrome-passwords-csv-to-json
-### This converts your Chrome passwords into a nice and human-readable JSON file
+### This converts your Chrome (and other Chromium based browsers) passwords into a nice and human-readable JSON file

 ---